Map Tiles

 Vector map tiles

-Vector vs raster
+Vector vs Raster map tiles

-Vector vs. raster map tiles
+Vector vs. Raster map tiles

 Vector and raster both have their advantages.
 The best one for you depends on what you're focusing on.
-From one side, raster tiles are optimized for fast rendering and browsing.
+On one side, raster tiles are optimized for fast rendering and browsing.
 On the other side, vector tiles are much more customizable.

 To better understand the differences check our article "Raster vs. vector: pros and cons of both map tile types."